takashialpha/core-shell/README.md

 > ⚠️ Warning: replacing `/bin/sh` can be dangerous if you dont know what you're doing, make sure to test the shell before using it as your sh.
 > Bugs can be found as the project is in constant development.

+## Statistics
+Lines of rust code: 280 (measured by [cloc](github.com/AlDanial/cloc)) Binary size: 0.99 MB (less than a Megabyte)
+CPU usage: 0.0% (in modern computers)
+Memory usage: 2.6 MB (RAM usage)
+> ⚠️ Warning: The statistics may vary depending on the system.

 ## Dependencies